tuinannan/tuinannan.github.io/content/_index.md

 ---
 ### Recent News

+05/2022: Started an internship at Nvidia, will be working on offensive hardware security research.

 03/2022: Our work on data prefetching based cache side channel attacks got accepted in [S&P'22](https://www.ieee-security.org/TC/SP2022/index.html).

 02/2022: Our work on attacking the adaptive line control systems got accepted in [AutoSec'22](https://www.ndss-symposium.org/ndss2022/cfp-autosec-workshop/).